Angeline N. Beltsos, MD ￼

 Molly O’Brien, Esq.

 Molly O’Brien has worked in the field of Assisted Reproduction since 2005.
 Previously, she worked for an Egg Donation Agency and a Surrogacy Agency where she became familiar with all aspects of assisted reproduction.
 Since becoming an attorney in 2011, she has gained extensive experience in drafting and negotiating Surrogacy, Egg Donation and Sperm and Embryo Donation Contracts.
 Ms. O’Brien has also appeared before many local Judges to help parents finalize their parental rights, and has extensive experience in obtaining all documents necessary for her clients to return to their home country.
 Molly O’Brien graduated Magna Cum Laude from Whittier Law School and authored a Whittier Law Review titled: An Intersection of Ethics and the Law: The Frozen Embryo Dilemma and the Chilling Choice Between Life and Death.
-Ms. O’Brien is the Chair of the Legal Professional Group section of ASRM.
-Additionally, Ms. O’Brien is a member of the ABA A.R.T. committee and the ABA Sponsorship Committee, and she is a member of SEEDS.
+Ms. O’Brien serves on the Executive Board of the Legal Professional Group section of ASRM as the Vice Chair.
+Additionally, Ms. O’Brien is a member of the ABA A.R.T. committee and SEEDs.

 Samuel C. Pang, MD